felipe3246/mclink/README.md

 ## How to run migrations

-Create a local MySQL database with the name "mclinktree". using dotnet command run in powershell, bash or cmd.
+Create a local MySQL database with the name "mclinktree". <br>
+After the database created, using dotnet command run in powershell, bash or cmd.
 > dotnet ef database update